shoaibsharif/shoaibsharif/README.md

 ## Projects:

 - [Snippet](https://snippet.shoaibsharif.dev):
-  You can create code snippet with steps. this website is powered by Laravel REST API that served data with Nuxt.js.
+  You can create code snippet with steps. this website is built on Nuxt.js that served data from Laravel REST API.<br>
+  This project is completely open source.
+You can [see the code](https://github.com/shoaibsharif/snippet_frontend)
 - [Techdiary](https://www.techdiary.dev):
   A dev.to like developer community for Bangladesh where developers share their programming thoughts and knowledge.